-Although the online survey distributors are found to have a biased sample towards more educated respondents, this is an acceptable drawback due to practical concerns.46 Also, theoretically, citizens with higher education will be more sensitive to censorship, yet less susceptible to rumors.
+Although the online survey samples are found to be biased towards more educated respondents, this is an acceptable drawback due to practical concerns.
+Also, theoretically, citizens with higher education will be more sensitive to censorship, yet less susceptible to rumors.
 Therefore, a sample population with higher education is biasing against the hypotheses and will not pose severe problems to causal inferences.